Interior secretary steps into Utah public lands tug-of-war - WTMJ

 “She brings something that no other cabinet secretary has brought, which is that her Indigenous communities are coming with her in that room,” said Char Miller, a professor of environmental analysis at Pomona College.

-Miller said the outcome of the negotiations will shed light on how the Biden administration plans to respond to other public lands disputes and will likely impact subsequent conversations with other states on natural resources.
+Miller said the negotiations’ outcome will shed light on how the Biden administration plans to respond to other public lands disputes and will likely impact subsequent conversations with other states on natural resources.

-Pat Gonzales-Rogers, executive director of the Bears Ears Inter-Tribal Coalition, said he looks forward to Haaland seeking tribes’ input, which he called a “far cry” from her predecessors in the Trump administration.
+Pat Gonzales-Rogers, executive director of the Bears Ears Inter-Tribal Coalition, said he looked forward to Haaland seeking tribes’ input, which he called a “far cry” from her predecessors in the Trump administration.

-He noted Haaland is familiar with the landscape — Bears Ears contains many sites of spiritual importance to New Mexico’s pueblos — but acknowledged she has a responsibility to hear from all sides.
+He noted Haaland is familiar with the landscape — Bears Ears contains many sites of spiritual importance to New Mexico’s pueblos — but acknowledged she had a responsibility to hear from all sides.

 “She is the interior secretary for all of us, and that also requires her to engage other groups.”

-The coalition wants the monument restored to its original size, or even enlarged, but Gonzales-Rogers said he hopes Haaland’s visit will at least be a step toward a more certainty.
+The coalition wants the monument restored to its original size, or even enlarged, but Gonzales-Rogers said he hoped Haaland’s visit would at least be a step toward a more certainty.

 “All parties would like to see some permanence, and they don’t want it to vacillate between either administrations or political ideology,” he said.

 Prominent Utah Republicans, including U.S. Sen. Mitt Romney and new Gov. Spencer Cox, have expressed concern with the review under Biden’s administration and demanded state leaders be involved.
-Haaland is expected to meet with them, along with Lt.
+Haaland met with them, along with Lt.
 Gov. Deidre Henderson and U.S. Rep. Blake Moore during her visit.

-Romney said the meeting will give Haaland a chance to receive valuable input from local officials and residents.
+Romney said the meetings would also give Haaland a chance to receive valuable input from local officials and residents.

-“I’m hopeful this visit will also highlight to the Secretary the importance of working with Congress toward a permanent legislative solution for the monuments’ boundaries and management that reflects the input of Utah’s state, local and tribal leaders, rather than unilateral action,” he said.
+He said he was hopeful that “rather than unilateral action,” the visit would highlight the need to work with Congress toward a permanent legislative solution on the monuments’ borders and management that reflects feedback from all sides.

 Former President Barack Obama proclaimed Bears Ears a national monument in 2016.
 The site was the first to receive the designation at the specific request of tribes.